 Keep in mind that the easiest way to tell whether or not a bike is right for you is by trying it out.
 So, visit your local dealer, sit on the bike and see which bike is the most suitable for your height and riding style.

-Remember, you can use insoles or buy books with thicker soles to give you a tiny bit more height.
+If you’re a short rider, remember, you can use insoles or buy boots with thicker soles to give you a tiny bit more height.
 Some manufacturers like Triumph and BMW sell lower seats and you can also get seats re-trimmed to remove some height and width to allow your legs the best possible chance of making contact with terra firma.

 Do you know roughly what you’ll need to budget to insure your adventure bike?